< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 On November 7, 1989, Norman B. Rice (b.
 1943), a 10-year member of the Seattle City Council, defeats Seattle City Attorney Doug Jewett in a hotly contested campaign for mayor.
 Norm Rice becomes the city's first African American mayor.
-He is re-elected in 1993.
+He will be re-elected in 1993.

 The vote counts were as follows: